truefoundry/elasti/docs/src/integration-keda.md

 Now when KubeElasti scales down the service, it will pause the keda ScaledObject to prevent it from scaling up the service again, and when KubeElasti scales up the service, it will resume the ScaledObject.

-With these changes, KubeElasti can reliably scale up the service when there is traffic and scale down the service to zero when there is no traffic while keda can handle the scaling logic for the service from minReplicas to maxReplicas based on it's triggers.
+With these changes, KubeElasti can reliably scale up the service when there is traffic and scale down the service to zero when there is no traffic while keda can handle the scaling logic for the service from minReplicas to maxReplicas based on its triggers.